dsim115/HTML-AND-CSS-PROJECTS/README.md

 A movie theater homepage designed using Bootstrap to demonstrate responsive layout and component usage.

 Features:
-- Responsive design using Bootstrap
+- Responsive layout using Bootstrap
 - Navigation bar with dropdown menus
 - Movie listings and showtime-style content
-- Forms and cards for structured content
+- Cards, forms, and layout utilities
-- Demonstrates use of Bootstrap components and layout utilities
+- Demonstrates Bootstrap components and grid system

 Technologies:
 - HTML5